Akuli/git-guide/branches.md

 * 1f95680 Initial commit
 ```

-The default commit message, `Merge branch 'multiplication' into main`, is very recognizable:
+The default commit message, `Merge branch 'multiplication'`, is very recognizable:
 when people see it in git logs, they immediately know what that commit does.